Sun and Alcohol: A Dangerous Cocktail

 1. Heat Stroke: Alcohol combined with high temperatures means your body may not be able to regulate its own temperature effectively.
 Heat illness can present itself in 3 phases.
 The first is heat cramps from the loss of essential water and sodium.
 The second phase is heat exhaustion caused by the dehydration.
 Lastly, heat stroke is the final phase and could lead to shock or organ failure.

 2. Dehydration: Both alcohol and the sun cause dehydration.
 Alcohol is a diuretic, and the sun causes you to sweat to stay cool.
-If you are drinking in the hot sun, you may be losing fluids twice as quickly.
+If you’re drinking in the hot sun, you may be losing fluids twice as quickly and be at risk of dehydration.
+Make sure to drink water throughout the day and in between alcoholic beverages.

-4. Drowning: If you are drinking in or near water, you may lack needed coordination and energy to stay afloat or run the risk of passing out in the water.
+4. Drowning: Just like you shouldn’t drink and drive, don’t drink and dive, either.
+It’s easy to misjudge the depth of the water or the strength of the current.
+Similarly, if you’re drinking in or near water, you may lack the coordination and energy to stay afloat or run the risk of passing out in the water.

-5. Car Accidents: With many people taking road trips over the summer, drinking and driving is a large danger.
-Don't risk it this summer and "booze-cruise."
-If you know that a friend or family member has been drinking, give them a ride home or offer up a couch for them to crash on to keep them and other drivers safe.
+5. Car Accidents: With more people on the road over the summer, drinking and driving becomes more problematic.
+Don't risk it.
+If you know a friend or family member has been drinking, give them a ride home or offer a couch for them to crash on to keep them and other drivers safe.

 The Effects of Alcohol and Sunshine: More Alike Than You Might Think